How to Reset KitchenAid refrigerator

 Guide to reset KitchenAid refrigerator

-Most of the Kitchenaid refrigerators come with a water filter button that can be pressed to reset the unit.
+Most Kitchenaid refrigerators come with a water filter button that can be pressed to reset the unit.

 In some models, you’ll need both hands and feet on task because it’s not just one but two different buttons for max ice or cool-water capacity.